aspirin (rectal) (cont.)

 What should I discuss with my health care provider before using rectal aspirin (Aspirin)?

-Do not use this medication if you are allergic to aspirin or other NSAIDs (non-steroidal anti-inflammatory drugs) such as ibuprofen (Motrin, Advil), diclofenac (Voltaren), diflunisal (Dolobid), etodolac (Lodine), flurbiprofen (Ansaid), indomethacin (Indocin), ketoprofen (Orudis), ketorolac (Toradol), mefenamic acid (Ponstel), meloxicam (Mobic), nabumetone (Relafen), naproxen (Aleve, Naprosyn), piroxicam (Feldene), and others.
+Do not use this medication if you are allergic to aspirin or other NSAIDs (non-steroidal anti-inflammatory drugs) such as ibuprofen (Motrin, Advil), celecoxib (Celebrex), diclofenac (Arthrotec, Cambia, Cataflam, Voltaren, Flector Patch, Pennsaid, Solareze), diflunisal (Dolobid), etodolac (Lodine), flurbiprofen (Ansaid), indomethacin (Indocin), ketoprofen (Orudis), ketorolac (Toradol), mefenamic acid (Ponstel), meloxicam (Mobic), nabumetone (Relafen), naproxen (Aleve, Naprosyn, Naprelan, Treximet), piroxicam (Feldene), and others.

 Rectal aspirin should not be used in a child or teenager who has a fever, especially if the child also has flu symptoms or chicken pox.
 Aspirin can cause a serious and sometimes fatal condition called Reye's syndrome.

-This medication may be harmful to an unborn baby, and may also cause problems with pregnancy or childbirth.
-Tell your doctor if you are pregnant or plan to become pregnant while you are using rectal aspirin.
+Aspirin may be harmful to an unborn baby, and may also cause problems with pregnancy or childbirth.
+Do not use rectal aspirin without medical advice if you are pregnant or plan to become pregnant.

 It is not known whether rectal aspirin passes into breast milk or if it could harm an unborn baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Do not use this medication without medical advice if you are breast-feeding a baby.

 How should I use rectal aspirin (Aspirin)?